Ohtani's Tokyo airport arrival hidden from fans hoping to catch a glimpse of Japanese star

 Not a cheap ticket

-Reselling tickets for above the face value it technically illegal in Japan.
-The government approved the rule before the 2020 Olympics, which were delayed by the pandemic until 2021.
+Reselling tickets for above the face value is technically illegal in Japan.
+The government approved the rule before the 2021 Tokyo Olympics.

 AP MLB: https://apnews.com/mlb